generalui/hooks-for-redux/README.md

 The subscribe method works a little differently from a redux store.
 Like reduxStore.subscribe, it too returns a function you can use to unsubscribe.
 Unlike reduxStore.subscribe, the callback passed to virtualStore.subscribe has two differences:

-1. callback is passed the current value of the virtualStore directly (same value returned by virutalStore.getState())
+1. callback is passed the current value of the virtualStore directly (same value returned by virtualStore.getState())
 2. callback is *only* called when virtualStore's currentState !== its previous value.